Arizona Motorcycle Helmet Laws

 At Phillips Law Group, our Phoenix motorcycle accident lawyers have recognized the great fatality rate to riders across the state, and recommend that all riders wear a helmet.
 Our attorneys also believe that if you or a family member has suffered an injury or fatality, due to the negligent actions of another individual, the victim may be entitled to compensation benefits for their losses and damages.

-For more information about Arizonas motorcycle helmet laws, or if you have been injured in a motorcycle accident, call or text 1-800-706-3000, or complete the Free Case Review form on this page today.
+For more information about Arizonas motorcycle helmet laws, or if you have been injured in a motorcycle accident, call 1-800-706-3000, or complete the Free Case Review form on this page today.

 Motorcycle Helmet Facts

 Arizonas motorcycle helmet laws were enacted in 1976 in order to keep our young motorcycle riders safe.
 As a result of our motorcycle helmet laws, our economic costs saved by helmet use per 100,000 registered motorcycles were $35 million in 2010, while these numbers have remained relatively consistent throughout the years.

 - $3.0 billion dollars have been saved in America due to helmet use throughout 2010

 - An additional $1.4 billion could have been saved in the U.S. in 2010 if all riders wore helmets

 - Helmets reduce the risk of a rider suffering a head injury during an accident by 69 percent

 - Helmets reduce the risk of a riders death during an accident by 37 percent

 - Modern day helmets do not impair hearing or reduce overall visibility

 - The universal helmet law is the single most effective way for states to save money and lives